Biomassaedubr/Open-Institute-/Module 1.md

 * Why did you sign up for this course?
 What do you want to accomplish here?
 * What social issues are you concerned about in your community?
 Share a bit about your experience.
-* What does "Open Source" mean to you?
+* What does "open source" mean to you?
 What is your experience with it?

 ## Research: How does open source solve big problems?